-Juno regard complaints concerns and compliments as valuable feedback.
+Juno regards complaints, concerns and compliments as valuable feedback.
 It helps us learn from your experiences and make improvements to the services we provide.

 How do I make a complaint?

-If you can, please raise your issue at the time, as we would like to address any problems as quickly and informally as possible.
+If you can, please raise your issue at the time of occurrence, as we would like to address any problems as quickly and informally as possible.

 If you are not happy or able to do this, please contact our Support Team on firstname.lastname@example.org and we will try to resolve the issue and offer you further advice on the complaints procedure.